vertxxyz/Vertx.Debugging/README.md

 https://user-images.githubusercontent.com/21963717/153703387-cc55e3c6-26b6-4474-815a-0e65e27a73f0.mov

 > **Note**
 > Calls to these methods are stripped when building.
-You do not have to remove or use defines.
+You do not have to remove code or use defines.
 > Debugging from jobs and builds is not supported, I would recommend [Aline](http://arongranberg.com/aline/) if you need that functionality.

 ## General